spring-io/dataflow.spring.io/content/documentation/pages/9-applications/1-pre-packaged-applications.md

 ## Task Applications

-The Spring team develops and maintains [task/batch applications](https://cloud.spring.io/spring-cloud-task-app-starters/) and publishes these applications to the [Spring public Maven repository](https://repo.spring.io/release/org/springframework/cloud/task/app/) and to [Dockerhub](https://hub.docker.com/u/springcloudtask) in accordance with a planned release schedule, normally following significant Spring Boot, Spring Cloud Task, or Spring Batch releases.
+The Spring team develops and maintains [task and batch applications](https://cloud.spring.io/spring-cloud-task-app-starters/) and publishes these applications to the [Spring public Maven repository](https://repo.spring.io/release/org/springframework/cloud/task/app/) and to [Dockerhub](https://hub.docker.com/u/springcloudtask) in accordance with a planned release schedule, normally following significant Spring Boot, Spring Cloud Task, or Spring Batch releases.

-Currently available task/batch applications include the following:
+The currently available task and batch applications are as follows:

 [timestamp](%task-applications-doc%/#spring-cloud-task-modules-tasks)<br/>
 [timestamp-batch](%task-applications-doc%/#_timestamp_batch_task)

 # Bulk Registration of Stream Applications

-Spring Cloud Data Flow supports bulk registration of applications, via a standard properties file format.
+Spring Cloud Data Flow supports bulk registration of applications, through a standard properties file format.
-For convenience, we publish static properties files with application-URIs (for either maven or docker) for all the out-of-the-box stream and task/batch apps.
+For convenience, we publish static properties files with application URIs (for either Maven or Docker) for all the out-of-the-box stream and task and batch apps.
-You can use these files in Spring Cloud Data Flow to register all the application-URIs in bulk.
+You can use these files in Spring Cloud Data Flow to register all the application URIs in bulk.
-Alternately, you can register them individually or provide your own custom property file with only the required application-URIs in it.
+Alternately, you can register them individually or provide your own custom property file with only the required application URIs in it.
 Bulk registration is convenient for getting started with SCDF.
-To reduce clutter, it is recommended, to maintain a “focused” list of desired application-URIs in a custom property file.
+To reduce clutter, we recommended maintaining a "focused" list of desired application URIs in a custom property file.

 # Supported Spring Cloud Stream Applications